 Springboard is a pro bono program that harnesses the collective wisdom and ingenuity in our communities to create solutions.
-The program provides a structured opportunity for a nonprofit to present a key question to a panel of 10-15 peers from across all three sectors.
+The program provides a structured opportunity for a nonprofit to present a key strategic question to 10-15 panelists from across the public, private and nonprofit sectors.
 After a facilitated 90-minute brainstorming session, the presenting nonprofit walks away with advice, ideas and input from their peers.

 Presenting at Springboard

 More than 130 nonprofits have presented at Springboard!
-The participating nonprofit’s Executive Director (or other leader) delivers a 10-minute presentation on a question or challenge faced by the agency, followed by a facilitated session where panelists brainstorm on the question.
+The participating nonprofit’s Executive Director (or other leader) delivers a 10-minute presentation on a question or challenge faced by the agency, followed by a facilitated session during which panelists brainstorm on the question.
 Appropriate questions are:

 - Timely and relevant

 - Broad enough for substantial discussion, but succinct enough to present in 10 minutes

-Preparation consists of an initial meeting with MANP staff to frame the question and then support from MANP in outlining, developing and rehearsing the presentation.
-The preparation process takes 5-8 weeks.
-Find more details in our About Springboard handout.
+Preparation consists of an initial meeting with MANP staff to frame the question and then support from MANP in outlining, developing and rehearsing the presentation over several meetings.
+The preparation process usually takes 8-12 weeks.

 Interested in Volunteering as a Panelist?